BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 And what if you wanted to [make the player responsive](http://docs.brightcove.com/en/video-cloud/brightcove-player/samples/responsive-sizing.html)?

 A better approach would be to wrap the whole player and playlist in another `div` tag.
-Then you could set the width of the player and playlist to `100%` of the wrapper `div` width, and then just set the width on the wrapper, like the example in the JS-Bin below:
+Then you could set the width of the player and playlist to `100%` of the wrapper `div` width, and then just set the width on the wrapper, like the example in the CodePen below:

 <!-- @link, "url" : "https://bcls.jsbin.com/wanasu/3/edit?html,css,output", "text": "Video Player and Playlist in DIV Wrapper" -->